Diabetes Champion Course #17

 • 23.00 AAPA

-DHA J-7 CEPO has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
+DHA J-7 CEPO has been authorized by the American Academy of Physician Associates (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
 This activity is designated for 23.00 hours of AAPA Category 1 CME credits.
-Physician assistants should only claim credit commensurate with the extent of their participation.
+Approval is valid until Friday, September 25, 2020 - 11:59pm ET.
+PAs should only claim credit commensurate with the extent of their participation.

 • 23.00 AMA PRA Category 1 Credit

-DHA J-7 CEPO is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-DHA J-7 CEPO designated this Internet Live Course activity for a maximum of 23.00 AMA PRA Category 1 Credit™.
+DHA, J-7, CEPO designated this Course for a maximum of 23.00 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 • 23.00 ANCC

-The DHA, J-7, CEPO is accredited by the Joint Accreditation/ Interprofessional Continuing Education (IPCE) to provide this Continuing Nursing Education Internet Live Course for a maximum of 23.00 ANCC contact hours.
+DHA, J-7, CEPO is accredited by the Joint Accreditation/ Interprofessional Continuing Education (IPCE) to provide this Continuing Nursing Education Course for a maximum of 23.00 ANCC contact hours.
 Nurses should only claim credit commensurate with the extent of their participation in the activity.

 • 23.00 CDR

-The Defense Health Agency, J-7, Continuing Education Program Office is a Continuing Professional Education (CPE) Accredited provider with the Commission on Dietetic Registration (CDR).
+DHA, J-7, CEPO is a Continuing Professional Education (CPE) Accredited provider with the Commission on Dietetic Registration (CDR).
 CDR Credentialed Practitioners will receive 23.00 Continuing Professional Education units (CPEUs) for completion of this activity/material.

 • 23.00 IPCE